sujitojha1/AgenticAI_Hybrid_Planning/README.md

+# Agentic AI with Hybrid Planning

+**Objective** is to outline the architecture as diagram, develop heuritstics, refine the decision prompt and test the code with several examples.

+## High Level Plan

+## Rough Notes
 Start with the code shared.
 Your task is

 Explain the Architecture in full detail, including a Chart/Graph (hand-drawn or using an app)